Aggretsuko: Characters

 A leopard who is the manager for the up-and-coming idol group "OTM Girls" (short for Ōtemachi).
 Retsuko initially meets him when she accidentally crashes into his van, forcing her to take up a second job as the group's accounting manager to pay off her debt.
 When Hyodo inadvertently discovers her singing death metal at her regular karaoke spot, he decides to move the OTM Girls in a pop/metal fusion direction and coerces Retsuko into the center of the group.
 He is secretive about his day job with the girls, which initially leads Retsuko to believe he is involved in some kind of criminal activity.
-However, towards the end of the season it's revealed that he works as a window washer during the day and that he probably conceals this out of shame.
+However, towards the end of the season it is revealed that he works as a window washer during the day and that he probably conceals this out of shame.
 Though highly aggressive and intimidating, his anger is implied to be a front to cover his feelings about his own failings and incompetence, as he is very poor with finances.